Our Conclusion on the Infant Optics DXR-8 Baby Monitor

 This video monitoring system is simple, so there is no convenience of an AV output or Wi-Fi capability.
 With Wi-Fi capability, the device can be used via your smartphone, and AV output allows you to hook it up to your television to get larger images.

-The Infant Optics DXR-8 has one of the easiest user interfaces to navigate.
+The Infant Optics DXR-8 monitoring system easily has one of the simplest user interfaces to navigate.
 It comes with straightforward and easy to use buttons.
 There is a shortcut button for brightness and volume, but this shortcut is nearly the same as navigating through the features on the menu.
 We do wish there were buttons on the parent unit’s body outside of the menu options.
 The only downside that testers reported was that the camera’s pan had a choppiness after a couple of weeks of continued use.
 It seemed like the image didn’t match the screen’s navigation.
 Turning the device off and then back on again was the only thing that rectified the problem.

 The temperature indicator was a nice added feature on the device.
 You don’t want to have to wake up your baby if he is sound asleep, but you might want to know if the temperature in the nursery is just right.
 So instead of potentially waking up your baby to check on the room’s temperature, you can just look at the parent unit to find out what the temperature is, and if necessary, adjust the thermostat.

 The camera can be mounted on the wall in order to save space or it can be put on a shelf.
-There are also interchangeable lenses that come with the device so you can either get a wider view of the nursery or closer look at your child.
+There are also interchangeable lenses, as mentioned above, that come with the device so you can either get a wider view of the nursery or closer look at your child.
 A sufficient amount of light is produced by the infrared LEDs for video without it being enough to disturb your infant.
 The system doesn’t come with lullabies or a nightlight to comfort your infant, but those features are not critical enough to take away from the fact that it is the best option that we have tested to date.